 A week after I found Ariel I found Esther.
 I went to feed the horses in the pasture in late October.
 On the way back home I heard kitten cries.
-I stumbled through the bush and eventually found a three week old Siamese kitten.
+I stumbled through the bush and eventually found a three-week-old Siamese kitten.
 I walked home with this pretty little girl in my hands.
 I put her on the cupboard and gave her a can of wet food.
 Like her recent sibling, she ate and slept.
-Both of these kittens used the liter box without training.
+Both of these kittens used the litter box without training.
 She was so small she had to be separated from Ariel because he would play so rough he would make her cry.
 Esther was also isolated from the family when there was no one home.
 Both of the kittens would have probably been still sucking.
-We found that Purina make a kitten milk formula.
+We found that Purina makes a kitten milk formula.
 We fed them this until weaning time.
 They loved it.
 Esther is now almost a year old and full of energy.
 Raising the kittens from babies made them fearless.
 They are not scared of the dogs or the vacuum.

 This is Norbu.
-He was seen through out the summer of 2018 wondering through our yard.
+He was seen throughout the summer of 2018 wandering through our yard.
 We thought he was a kitten.
-It was decide to live trap him and give him a home.
-On July 09, 2018 we succeeded in trapping him and to our surprise it was discovered that he was an adult tomcat and a wild feral cat he was.
+It was decided to live-trap him and give him a home.
+On July 09, 2018, we succeeded in trapping him and to our surprise, it was discovered that he was an adult tomcat and a wild feral cat he was.
 We went to the garage to inspect him and he got out and disappeared into the garage for a week.
-At this time our vet had a special on neutering so it was decide to get him done and vaccinated.
+At this time our vet had a special on neutering so it was decided to get him done and vaccinated.
 He was so wild it was like putting a whirlwind in a jar.

 We brought him home and isolated him in the bathroom for a month.
 This picture is Norbu at about a week into his rescue.
 He was not happy.
 That bruise on his nose is when he tried to get out of the trap.
 It has since healed nicely.

 This website is dedicated to Rufus.
 Rufus was an older tomcat that was homeless with no tattoos or chips.
 He approached my wife Rachelle one night in town and cried for help.
-He was a beautiful orange and white long haired boy that was dirty and matted.
-When he came in the house, we fed him and then decided it was bath time.
+He was a beautiful orange and white long-haired boy that was dirty and matted.
+When he came into the house, we fed him and then decided it was bath time.
 He took to the bath with no problems.
 I pulled large turds out from under his tail.
 This happened in the winter.
-Rufus had frost bitten ears.
+Rufus had frostbitten ears.
 He was not skinny so he either scavenged for food or people were feeding him.
-After a short time he became very comfortable in the house.
+After a short time, he became very comfortable in the house.
 He would come when called and loved to be handled.
 The visit to the vet was typical with vaccinations, clipping and getting neutered.
 Three months after we had him he got very sick.
 He overnighted at the vet and then passed away.
-Rufus was one of those one in a million cats that was so wonderful.
+Rufus was one of that one in a million cats that were so wonderful.
 We miss him to this day.
 No one knows why he got sick, but I am thinking that some underlying medical issue was accelerated by the surgery.
-In hind sight, being an older cat I would not have gotten him neutered.
+In hindsight, being an older cat I would not have gotten him neutered.
 He didn’t spray, he always used the litter box and there was no one to get pregnant.
 A mystery that will never be answered.

-The purpose of these bio’s is to illustrate where my cats came from and a little bit about their needs and what responsibilities are required to keep a cat.
-I will expand on many issues on the Maintaining Your Cat page.
+The purpose of these bios is to illustrate where my cats came from and a little bit about their needs and what responsibilities are required to keep a cat.
+I will expand on many issues on Maintaining Your Cat page.